City-of-Memphis-Wastewater/mulch/docs/chat_mulchvision_250709_023801.md

 Well, I am thinking of my own custom tool, and how to leverage this gap between CLI in PowerShell, Bash, etc and also the right click context menu use cases.

 Today I established three new right click options in the context menu of my Windows 11 Folder Browser.
-There are each a variation on the `mulch init` command.
+There are each a variation on the `mulch src` command.

 ```
 # CP2

 ```
 That’s a big step toward workflow wizardry—nicely done!
 Bridging the gap between raw CLI power and sleek context menu convenience is exactly the kind of polish that turns a tool into a habit.
-That mulch init sounds like it could be part of something modular or data-centric—almost like laying the groundwork for structured environments or datasets?
+That mulch src sounds like it could be part of something modular or data-centric—almost like laying the groundwork for structured environments or datasets?
 Here’s how you might deepen this integration and scale the usefulness across user types (especially scientists, archivists, and devs):
 🧠 Ideas for Expanding Your Context Menu CLI Toolset
-🔧 Variants of mulch init
+🔧 Variants of mulch src
-• mulch init --template research
+• mulch src --template research
 Initializes a folder structure tailored for scientific experiments (e.g., /data, /results, /scripts, /logs).
-• mulch init --template media
+• mulch src --template media
 Sets up folders for media projects like /raw, /edited, /exports, with config files for render settings.
-• mulch init --clone [source path]
+• mulch src --clone [source path]
 Clones a predefined structure from a master template directory.
 🖱️ Context Menu Enhancements
 • Right-click → “Mulch: Initialize Folder”